snehaKums/DragNDrop-with-layout-change-React-JS-/README.md

-# Drag and Drop withchange Layout
+# Drag and Drop with change in Layout

 This project is created using React JS(create-react-app).
 User can change/toggle the layout.
 It also have drag and drop functionality.